 Rough Cuts and Works-in-Progress:

-aGLIFF strongly prefers films to be Southwest Premieres.
+aGLIFF STRONGLY prefers films to be SOUTHWEST PREMIERES.
 We define the Southwest as Nevada, Arizona, New Mexico, Texas, Oklahoma, Arkansas and Louisiana.
-Although playing a festival within that region will not make you ineligible, all things being equal, priority may be given to submissions that have not played in the region.
+Although playing a festival within our region will not make you ineligible, all things being equal, priority WILL be given to submissions that have not played in our region.

 Waivers and Fees: